QuentinRa/blog.quentinra.dev/special/cesim/index.md

     (60\\$\70\\$ is "low" for us))
   * **Ventes**:
     you can sell at the ``guichet``/counter
-    or to agencies (you should sell as most as possible to agencies).
+    or to agencies (you should sell as much as possible to agencies).
-    And you can do some marketing, as we noticed it will increase by a bit the agencies' price for some time (a lot for this period, a little bit less in the next periods).
+    And you can do some marketing, as we noticed it will increase by a bit the agencies' price for some time (a lot for this period, a bit less in the next periods).
   * **Opérations**: manage your hotel
     * repair (quality++, money--)
     * buy rooms